StackVista/stackstate-docs/develop/reference/stml/using_stml.md

 STML is markdown plus HTML-like tags.
 Tags are StackState-specific extensions to Markdown that render in some specific way.
 It could be a chart, visualization, pie chart, etc.

-Each tag has its unique rendering, and a set of required and/or optional attributes.
+Each tag has its unique rendering, and a set of required or optional attributes.

 Tags in STML are coded in the following format: